takam5f2/ros2_subscription_examples/README.md

 #### listener nodes list

-Below is the list of listener nodes included in waitset_examples.
+Below is the list of listener nodes included in the `waitset_examples` package.

 - `timer_listener_single`
   - behavior overview